ccnnnie/secretAppStackathon/README.md

 Material UI on the front-end.

 A user's secret is not saved to the database in plaintext.
-It is ciphered with the crypto npm module.
-When a user inputs a valid verification code, the secret is retrieved from the database and deciphered for the user.
+It is encrypted with 128-bit AES encryption (using the built-in Node.js crypto module).
+When a user inputs a valid verification code, the secret is retrieved from the database and decrypted for the user.

 Once a secret has been viewed, it will be destroyed.
 The code will not work again.